kelseydang/bimm143/class18/class18.md

-Untitled
+Class18: Cancer Genomics
 ================

+# Hands-on Section Worksheet Part 1

-# 1\.
+## 1\.
 The NCI Genomic Data Commons

-## Q1

 How many Cases (i.e. patient samples) have been found to have p53 mutations?
 4,008

-## Q2

 What are the top 6 misssense mutations found in this gene? chr17:g.7675088C\>T, chr17:g.7673803G\>A, chr17:g.7674220C\>T, chr17:g.7673802C\>T, chr17:g.7674221G\>A, chr17:g.7673776G\>A

-## Q3

-Which domain of the protein (as annotated by PFAM) do these mutations reside in?

-## Q4

-What are the top 6 primary sites (i.e. cancer locations such as Lung, Brain, etc.) with p53 mutations and how many primary sites have p53 mutations been found in?

-# 2\.
+## 2\.
 The GenomicDataCommons R package

 Once installed, load the packages, as usual.